 “What are the best options for maintenance between professional dental cleanings?”

 “Brushing teeth.
-Special diets are avilable such as T/D (produced by Hills).
+Special diets are available such as T/D (produced by Hills).
 Nothing replaces brushing.” -Robin Westwood, DVM

 If you have any other questions about dental cleanings or your pet’s dental health, please call us at 92-636-9562, and our staff would love to speak with you.
 During the month of February, receive 10% off all dental related products and services at Country Friends Veterinary Clinic.